 About Puritan Girl, Mohawk Girl Inspired by Demos’s award-winning novel The Unredeemed Captive, Puritan Girl, Mohawk Girl will captivate a young audience, providing a Native American perspective rather than the Western one typically taught in the classroom.

-Every Falling Star, the first book to portray contemporary North Korea to a young audience, is the intense memoir of a North Korean boy named Sungju who is forced at age twelve to live on the streets and fend for himself.
+EVERY FALLING STAR, the first book to portray contemporary North Korea to a young audience, is the intense memoir of a North Korean boy named Sungju who is forced at age twelve to live on the streets and fend for himself.
 To survive, Sungju creates a gang and lives by thieving, fighting, begging, and stealing rides on cargo trains.
-Sungju richly re-creates his scabrous story, depicting what it was like for a boy alone to create a new family with his gang, … Continue reading →
+Sungju richly re-creates his scabrous story, depicting what it was like for a boy alone to create a … Continue reading →

 After Mary Shelley’s father’s arrest as a traitor, Mary Shelley flees to her aunt’s home in southern California.
 There she hopes to find safety from the ugliness of war and the Spanish Influenza epidemic.
 When Mary Shelley arrives, she learns the flu epidemic is as alive and dangerous as it was in her Oregon hometown.
 She also discovers her childhood sweetheart, now a US soldier, apparently missing.